The USD 209.6 million Airbus deal turns out to be the costliest affair for Nepal in its entire aviation history!

 Nepali Congress Lawmaker Rajan KC Report

-Nepali Congress Lawmaker Rajan KC prepared a 58-page investigation report, which he submitted to PAC on January 03, 2019.
-The report allegedly points at officials of the highest level in the Tourism industry involved in the procurement process of the two-wide body aircrafts.
+Nepali Congress lawmaker Rajan KC prepared a 58-page investigation report, which he submitted to PAC on January 03, 2019.
+The report allegedly points at officials of the highest level in the Tourism industry involved in the procurement process of the two-wide body aircraft.

 The report was prepared after a 20-day long investigation charging Tourism Minister Rabindra Adhikari and former ministers Jivan Bahadur Shahi and Jitendra Dev of not taking enough measures to cancel the deal.